 Homework and Reading

 Homework will be set every Friday and is due back by Wednesday.
-We expect children to read at home for at least 20 minutes daily—an essential habit for success this year.
+We expect children to read at home for at least 20 minutes daily—an essential habit that supports progress across the curriculum.